Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels: Abstract

 \section{Abstract}

 This paper is concerned with the computation of the capacity region of a continuous, Gaussian vector broadcast channel (BC) with covariance matrix constraints.
 Since the decision variables of the corresponding optimization problem are Gaussian distributed, they can be characterized by a finite number of parameters.
-Consequently, we develop new Blahut-Arimoto (BA)-type algorithms that can compute the capacity without discretizing the channel.
-First, by exploiting projection and an approximation of the Lagrange multiplier, which are introduced to handle certain positive semidefinite constraints in the optimization formulation, we develop the Gaussian BA algorithm with projection (GBA-P).
+Consequently, we develop new Arimoto--Blahut (AB)-type algorithms that can compute the capacity without discretizing the channel.
+First, by exploiting projection and an approximation of the Lagrange multiplier, which are introduced to handle certain positive semidefinite constraints in the optimization formulation, we develop the Gaussian AB algorithm with projection (GAB-P).
 Then, we demonstrate that one of the subproblems arising from the alternating updates admits a closed-form solution.
-Based on this result, we propose the Gaussian BA algorithm with alternating updates (GBA-A) and establish its convergence guarantee.
-Furthermore, we extend the GBA-P algorithm to compute the capacity region of the Gaussian vector BC with both private and common messages.
+Based on this result, we propose the Gaussian AB algorithm with alternating updates (GAB-A) and establish its convergence guarantee.
+Furthermore, we extend the GAB-P algorithm to compute the capacity region of the Gaussian vector BC with both private and common messages.
 All the proposed algorithms are parameter-free.
 Lastly, we present numerical results to demonstrate the effectiveness of the proposed algorithms.